 Shape and color: Kyanite often occurs as long, blue striated bladed crystals colored in white, gray, pink, orange, and yellow shades.
 Both Celestite and Kyanite are appreciated due to their beautiful blue color.

 Chemical Composition: Kyanite is an aluminum silicate, Celestite is a sulfate of strontium.

 Benefits and Properties: Blue Kyanite never needs to be cleansed and it's used to clear other crystals.
 Kyanite is associated with the Throat chakra and Third Eye.
 It is used in meditations to help to enter deep meditative states.
-Celestite is associated with the Third Eye and used for meditations and prayers.
+Celestite is associated with the Third Eye and is used for meditations and prayers.
 Its high vibrational energy makes the connection with the spiritual realms easier.

 Different shapes: Celestite and Quartz Crystals have different shapes.
 Quartz typically forms hexagonal prisms terminated with six-sided pyramids at the end of the crystals.
 Celestite appears in orthorhombic structures and forms granular and fibrous masses.

 Different chemical compositions: Celestite is sulfate strontium, while the Quartz crystals are composed of silicon and oxygen atoms, SiO2.